q3769/conseq4j/README.md

 ## User Stories

-1. As an API client, I want to summon a sequential task executor by a sequence key, so that all the tasks sequentially submitted under the same sequence key will be executed by the same executor in the same order as submitted; tasks with different sequence keys can be executed by different executors in parallel even when the tasks are submitted sequentially.
+1. As an API client, I want to summon a sequential task executor by a sequence key, so that all the tasks sequentially submitted under the same sequence key will be executed by the same executor in the same order as submitted; the tasks with different sequence keys can be executed concurrently by different executors even when submitted sequentially.
 2. As an API client, I want to asynchronously submit a task for execution together with a sequence key, so that, across all such submissions, tasks submitted sequentially under the same sequence key are executed in the same order as submitted; tasks of different sequence keys are executed concurrently even when submitted sequentially.